Minnesota Historical Society: History

 The Society would continue to operate out of the Capitol until the Minnesota State Legislature appropriated $500,000 for the construction of a fireproof historical building via an act passed in 1913 and amended in 1915.
 The building was completed in 1917 and the Society finished the process of moving its collections on March 1, 1918.
 The building currently serves as the Minnesota Judicial Center.
 The Society moved to its current location, the Minnesota History Center, in 1992.

+In 2017, MNHS formed the Dakota Community Council and the Department of Native American Initiatives, both to better interpret Dakota history and work to provide indigenous-led programming.

 State historic sites

 The Minnesota Historical Society operates 31 historic sites and museums, 26 of which are open to the public.
 MNHS manages 16 sites directly and 7 in partnerships where the society maintains the resources and provides funding.
 6 sites are being held for preservation but are closed to public access, and five are self-guided sites with interpretive signage.
 Seven of the sites are National Historic Landmarks and 16 others are on the National Register of Historic Places (NRHP).
 Seven sites lie within Minnesota state parks, and three are elements of the Mississippi National River and Recreation Area.